 Fireflies make their light with higher efficiency than any other bioluminescent creature.
 Often said to have nearly 100 percent light production efficiency, recent measurements have shown it to be about 40 percent.
 This means that four photons of light get emitted for every 10 luciferin molecules that are chemically transformed.
-That may not seem like a lot, but by comparison a standard incandescent lightbulb shines with only 10 percent efficiency.
+That may not seem like a lot, but, by comparison, a standard incandescent lightbulb shines with only 10 percent efficiency.

 Fireflies undergo complete metamorphosis, which has four stages: egg, larva, pupa and adult.

 Many firefly species have unique flash patterns and use them to identify other members of their kind, as well as to attract the opposite sex.
 Flashing patterns can be as simple as a single flash up to a series of pulsing flashes, or even a continuous glow.
 In some species both sexes flash, in others only the male does.
-Some species don’t flash at all, instead they use pheromones to attract mates.
+Some species don’t flash at all.
+Instead, they use pheromones to attract mates.
 There are still others that use both flashing and pheromones.
 Some species synchronize their flashing.
 Interesting video about that here.

 To find mates, males fly around flashing, while females perch on vegetation and observe them.
-The females choose mates based upon species-specific flash patterns (and/or pheromones, with some species.)
+The females choose mates based on species-specific flash patterns (and/or pheromones, with some species.)
 When a female sees a male that interests her, she flashes back and a relationship ensues.
 A few days after mating, the female lays about 500 eggs (singly or in groups) in or on damp soil.
 Eggs hatch in about a month.
 In some species, the eggs glow and will flash when gently tapped.

 The larvae live in rotting wood, forest litter and under bark, feeding on worms, snails and insects.
 Ahead of winter larvae burrow underground or move in or under tree bark to hibernate.
 They emerge in the spring and feed for several weeks, then pupate for one to 2.5 weeks.
 Larvae of some species are aquatic and live in water, feeding on aquatic snails, until it’s time to move onto land.
 Some species hibernate for several years.